basicallydan/danhough.com/_drafts/unhuddled.md

+This is a story about how in a few months my outlook on work and life changed, and I ended up where I am now: full time, doing stuff that I enjoy for fun, learning and hopefully, profit.

 A few months ago, I was sitting in a car being driven by my friend and colleague, whose name is also Dan.
 The two Dans, driving along the I-10 to Austin, TX for South by South-West.
 Two Brits in the Land of the Free, eating too much food and going to too many bars, with plenty of time on the road.
 Obviously, as colleagues, we talked about work.

 ## The Realisation